Portrait of Emperor Maximilian I: Description

 Maximilian wears a gown with a very wide fur collar and a broad-brimmed dark hat, with a brooch in the center.
-His grey hair crown his aged (Maximilian was 59 at the time) but still aristocratic face.
+Grey hair crowns his aging but still aristocratic face (Maximilian was 59 at the time).

 In the upper left is the Habsburg coat of arms and Golden Fleece chain, near a long inscription in capital characters which gives the titles and the deeds of the emperor.

+The woodcut has the inscription "Imperator Caesar Divus Maximilianus Pius Felix Augustus", a grandiose classicizing bundle of epithets and titles, not generally used for the emperor in other contexts.
+It is a reversed version of the image, a natural result of cutting the block following the drawing.

 Comparation with related works of Albrecht Dürer

 Katherine Crawford Luber compares the more famous Vienna painting, likely a commission from Maximilian himself, with the Nuremberg version, possibly a processional banner created for the coronation of Charles V. The Nuremberg shows a younger Maximilian with more emphasized symbols of Office and Rule (whereas the Vienna painting does not even show the Order of the Golden Fleece).
 He is presented in half-length with his hands in a hieratic, axial position.

 The intimate meeting with Maximilian "high up in the palace in his tiny little cabinet" seemed to leave an impression on Dürer.
 Luber opines that the woodcut The draughtsman drawing a portrait he produced later reflected this meeting.
 The man enthroned was cradling an orb just like Maximilian was holding his pomegranate.